The Complete Guide to Organizing Your Law Firm Processes & Procedures

 Note: We know your law firm is your baby.
 But, you can’t handle every single process as you grow.
 You’ll need to get those procedures out of your head and down on paper for others to use.
 Otherwise, you’ll develop a funnel that ends with you.
 And as a busy attorney and firm owner, this is far from ideal.

-3. Decreased Business Risk
+Business Risk Reduction

-Documented processes are critical to remaining compliant within your law firm.
 Many regulatory agencies such as HIPAA don’t have a clear list of do’s and don’ts.
 Having documented policies that are followed, enforced, and routinely reviewed and audited, however, is expected.

-Documenting goes far beyond step-by-step instructions for simple processes.
 For example, it enables you to better manage critical information such as protected health information (PHI).
 Documentation helps you protect your business and your clients from risk.
 Plus, it will simplify the process of a HIPAA or other compliance audit should one occur.

 Get the Checklist: Download our Law Firm File Organization Checklist and implement an air-tight system for organizing matters and documents.

-Understanding those benefits, you’re probably chomping at the bit, right?
-We know this is tough work and it will take some time.
 That’s why we’re here to support you by giving you step-by-step details on how to organize your processes and procedures the right way.

 Employee Processes